+Outcomes were measured through pre- and post-, and post post-intervention reliable and valid scales.
 Investigators adapted the GSE, PSS, and CAMS-R by choosing 5 questions from each scale that were most relevant to nurse anesthesia students.
 These surveys were given to participants prior to the initial mindfulness lecture, after the last technique implementation of mindful eating, and 2 months after the program to measure outcomes of self-efficacy, stress, and mindfulness.
-The GSE is a 10-item survey measuring self-efficacy correlating with emotion, optimism, and work satisfaction.
+The GSE is a 10-item valid and reliable survey measuring self-efficacy correlating with emotion, optimism, and work satisfaction.
 The total GSE score is calculated by adding points from all items where greater scores indicate higher self-efficacy.
-The PSS is a tool consisting of 10-items measuring stress over the past month and scores are calculated similarly to the GSE scale with higher scores indicating greater stress.
+The PSS is also a valid and reliable tool consisting of 10-items measuring stress over the past month and scores are calculated similarly to the GSE scale with higher scores indicating greater stress.
 Stress is defined in the scale by the level at which participants feels life has been unpredictable, uncontrollable, or overwhelming.
-The CAMS-R is a 12-item survey measuring four traits of mindfulness including attention, awareness, acceptance, and present focus.
+The CAMS-R is a 12-item valid and reliable survey measuring four traits of mindfulness including attention, awareness, acceptance, and present focus.
 The sum of all items are calculated and higher values indicate greater mindfulness.
 Refer to Appendix F, G, and H for adapted GSE, PSS, and CAMS-R.